quinnzshen/DDSR2020/README.md

 python trainer.py --config_path [path to training config]
 ```

-## Training from an existing checkpoint
+## Training from an existing checkpoint :train:
 1. Locate an existing experiment folder
 2. Train with
 ```